Hey there, thanks for dropping by…

 Ooh, and I’ve taught workshops for Universities, Colleges and Youth Services in amongst all the above…

-Feel free to drop me a line from the contact page if you feel I might bring something to your project.
+Feel free to drop me a line ([email protected]) if you feel I might bring something to your project.

 Ged is a major Groovemeister.
 Many tracks have come alive with his playing.
 Whether with drums or percussion, Ged can effortlessly drive the rhythm section with power and passion or, with a delicate sensitivity.Peter Gabriel